 These institutions are accredited by the Northwest Commission on Colleges and Universities, 8060 165th Avenue NE, Suite 100, Redmond, Washington 98052, 425-558-4224.
 Evidence of each institution’s accreditation can be found at: http://www.nwccu.org/member-institutions/directory/

 How to File a Complaint

 Students and prospective students of the Montana University System are encouraged to initially address complaints through the applicable institution’s complaint or review procedures.
-At Montana State University Billings, please refer to the following contact information: For distance education and on-campus students, you may contact the Office of the Vice Chancellor for Student Affairs or the Human Resources/Title IX Coordinator office.
+At Montana State University Billings, please refer to the following contact information: For distance education and on-campus students, you may contact the Office of the Vice Chancellor of Student Access and Success or the Human Resources/Title IX Coordinator office.
 Refer to the websites listed below.